Duduble: 2000s

-By early 2001 the "Milk Factory" court had carried out a total of five executions.
+By early 2001, the Duduble run Sharia courts had carried out a total of five executions.
 When the Mogadishu sharia courts merged in 2000 and the Islamic Courts Union (ICU) formed, the Duduble would represent a core component of the organization.
 In 2006, members of the sub-clan controlled the finances of Mogadishu's seaport and international airport on behalf of the ICU.
-Despite the initial sharia courts being clan based, in 2006 Duduble ICU militia would reportedly decline certain appeals from Duduble elders, instead pointing to Islamic Courts Unions Supreme Council as the true authority.
+By 2005, a court ran by the clan known as "Dabaqayn" was one of the eleven sharia courts running in Mogadishu.
+Despite many of the initial sharia courts being clan based, in 2006 Duduble ICU militia would reportedly decline certain appeals from Duduble elders, instead pointing to Islamic Courts Unions Supreme Council as the true authority.

 While some members of the sub clan worked for the Transitional Federal Government of Somalia (TFG), overwhelmingly sympathies lay with Al-Shabaab as the TFG was widely viewed as an Ethiopian puppet and Al-Shabaab the only organized resistance to Ethiopian occupation.
 The Duduble and other Hawiye sub clans such as the Ayr and Murusade would represent the core of the resistance to the Ethiopian occupation of Mogadishu in 2007.

-In the years following the fall of the Islamic Courts Union the Duduble would find itself at odds with the TFG, driven in large part by random detentions and summary executions of clan members and elders by TFG forces.
+In the years following the fall of the Islamic Courts Union, the Duduble would find itself at odds with the TFG, driven in large part by random detentions and summary executions of clan members and elders by TFG forces.
 Abdullahi Isse Abtidon, a Duduble TFG member of parliament and a prominent religious leader who served with the ICU, would be assassinated on 15 April 2009, by suspected Al-Shabaab assassins.
-Abitdon had been using his influence to reach out to hardline islamists and the assassination was consequently considered a serious blow to reconciliation efforts between Islamist organizations and the TFG.
+Abitdon had been using his influence to reach out to hardline Islamists and the assassination was consequently considered a serious blow to reconciliation efforts between Islamist organizations and the TFG.

-Following the Ethiopian withdrawal from Somalia in 2009, Ahmed Nur Ali Jumale, would control Bakara Market and its surrounding regions with a Duduble based militia.
+Following the end of the Ethiopian occupation of Somalia in January 2009, the clan held a major meeting in Mogadishu.
+After deliberations, elders and youth participating in the conference came to the consensus to continue supporting the insurgency against AMISOM forces.
+On 20 January 2009 the Duduble would put out a statement on its position:We thank God for the withdrawal of our enemy, the Ethiopian forces, from Banaadir [Mogadishu and its environs].
+We have in the past called for the adoption of shari'ah law and we will stick with this.
+We will also continue with the jihad against the non-believing troops from Ethiopia if they remain in the country.
+We urge the Somali people to embrace shari'ah law, which is the solution for our religion, people and country.
+We also call on the Muslims to unite in the name of the Holy Koran and be wary of conspiracies by the enemy.
+God bless you.Following the withdrawal of most Ethiopian forces, Ahmed Nur Ali Jumale would control Bakara Market and its surrounding regions with a Duduble-based militia.